ucbl/WoT-reasoning-internship-2019/README.md

 }
 ```

-For the tests, within the ruleset there is a device called "KelvinToCelsius".
-It allows the ruleset to create new nodes as soon as a *KelvinTemperatureSensor* is detected (i.e. a device that produces temperature observation results in Kelvin).
+This query shows that the reasoner has created a *KelvinTemperatureSensor* (i.e. a device that produces temperature observation results in Kelvin).

-It is also possible to modify the ruleset to add, in a second time, the required convertor through **node-wot**.
+**Note**: the rule that generates this new device is an *ad hoc* rule.
+It still needs to be expressed using an OWL property chain axiom to be generalized and more useful.

 ## Troubleshooting